holgerbrandl/kalasim/docs/userguide/docs/analysis.md

 A core aspect when building simulations is to understand, define and modulate the inherent system dynamics.
 To build a correct simulation, the designer/developer must carefully analyze how states progress over time.

-To facilitate this process, it offers various means to analyze data created by a simulation
+To facilitate this process, `kalasim` offers various means to analyze data created by a simulation

 * [Event Log](#event-log) - to track state changes
 * [Monitors](monitors.md) - to track state and statistics of the [basic](basics.md) elements within a simulation